Daniele-Dondi/AutoChem/README.md

  For this aim, bash scripts present in the <i>scripts</i> directory help the automation process for the submission of jobs, their checking and automatic restarting in order to have optimized structures with no imaginary frequencies. <br>
- Scripts permits to calculate the reactions deltaG and to prepare a chemical network for subsequent analysis.<br>
+ Scripts permit to calculate the reactions deltaG and to prepare a chemical network for subsequent analysis.<br>
  In addition, calculations can be saved and iterated, giving the possibility to mix calculations on KEGG downloaded reactions and generated reactions or to make subsequent calculations with different